 #1 Best liquids

-Feel free to experiment, both with the kind of liquid and the amount.
-Great for skeptics, kids and beginners are fruit juices or even blends of different juices.
-Grape juice is perfect for a pink smoothie with beetroot while white grape, pineapple or orange juice do well in yellow or green smoothies.
+Use fruit juices or blends of different juices.
+Grape juice is perfect for a pink smoothie with beetroot.
+White grape, pineapple or orange juice do well in yellow or green smoothies.

 #2 Make them icy

-I found that smoothies tend to taste much better when they are really cold.
+I found that smoothies tend to taste much better when they’re really cold.
 Actually, my kids won’t touch their favorite smoothie once it’s been sitting out for a while.
-If you don’t like it icy, you can certainly leave out the ice cubes, especially if some of the ingredients are already frozen.
-But I encourage you to first try and make those smoothies icy.

 #3 Start with small quantities of vegetables

-In the recipes I supply, the vegetables can hardly be tasted.
-The quantities are only rough indications and can easily be varied as long as care is taken that the ratio of fruit and vegetables is not reversed.
-Otherwise, you might end up with an experience like my first beetroot experiment.
+In my recipes, the vegetables can hardly be tasted.
+The quantities are only rough indications, though.
+So feel free experiment as long as you remember to be patient and start slowly.
+Otherwise, you might end up with an experience like my first pink beetroot smoothie.

 #4 Use fruit powders for extra zing

 For an extra vitamin-rich fruit kick I recommend the use of 100% fruit powders.
-This allows you to make the taste spectrum even more interesting and versatile.
+They allow you to add an even bigger variety of nutrients.